 - a) Education/training curriculum providers: Our certification work provides some insights on gaps in certain training themes/topics or on emerging issues for which culturally relevant training is not offered or is not readily available.
-We collaborate with a number of indigenous and mainstream curriculum developers and training providers to ensure that topics and hours required by ICBOC for certification and/or related to emergent topics are available.
+We collaborate with several indigenous and mainstream curriculum developers and training providers to ensure that topics and hours required by ICBOC for certification and/or related to emergent topics are available.
 We give priority to training developed with an indigenous lens. - b) ICBOC's education/training evaluation process: ICBOC accredits a range of certification-relevant and culturally appropriate education/training, offered by a variety of providers, such as universities and colleges, conference organizers, and training offered by independent trainers.
-In accrediting formal and informal education and training programs, ICBOC's ultimate goal is to ensure the success of indigenous students, both in term of their personal growth and of their acquisition of the professional competence required by employers.
+In accrediting formal and informal education and training programs, ICBOC's goal is to ensure the success of indigenous students, both in term of their personal growth and of their acquisition of the professional competence required by employers.
 The objectives of our accreditation process are, therefore, to insure the cultural competency and cultural safety of the training, as well as its relevance to the ICBOC training/education requirements.

 Our accreditation application process is based on the type of training offered and ranges from a simple set of forms to a more extensive two-step process (documentation phase and onsite visits) for university and college programs.
-Graduates of accredited university and college programs - provided they fulfil the work experience requirement - are automatically granted certification, although they still have to submit an application.
+Graduates of accredited university and college programs - provided they fulfil the work experience requirement - are automatically granted certification, although they still must apply.
 The level of certification granted will be determined by the Registrar, according to the number of years of work experience, their specific portfolio of training and the results from the other external evaluations (supervisor's evaluation and references) that are submitted with the application.
 ICBOC also accredits informal training offered by other training providers in several formats such as workshops, webinar, online training courses, training conference sessions, in house training etc.

-c) Approved trainers: In addition to training accreditation, ICBOC provides a registration and approval process for trainers who deliver training in the context of conference programs or in-house training.
+c) Registered and approved trainers: In addition to training accreditation, ICBOC provides a registration and approval process for culturally competent trainers who deliver training in the context of conference programs or in-house/in-community training.
 Those who apply for registration are usually independent trainers who wish to have their training accredited so that participants can apply the accredited hours towards their certification with ICBOC.
 ICBOC-Registered, approved trainers in good standing who develop and deliver their own training are then listed in the ICBOC Directory of Approved Trainers, also available on our website.
 To remain in good standing renewal of registration is due every two years.

-3. INTERNATIONAL RECIPROCITY
+INTERNATIONAL RECIPROCITY

-Our long term plan is to encourage the creation of other Indigenous certification Boards in other parts of the world.
-We wish, through this initiative, to affirm the legitimacy and effectiveness of indigenous approaches and practices in regard to healing, health, education and community development and to establish a system of reciprocal recognition of our credentials and thus allow indigenous workers to travel and work across indigenous cultures.
+Our long-term plan is to encourage the creation of other Indigenous certification boards in other parts of the world.
+With this initiative we wish, through collaboration with an Indigenous certification partnering board, to affirm the legitimacy and effectiveness of indigenous input in approaches and practices related to healing, health, education, and community development and to 1) assist other Indigenous groups to create their own certification boards, 2) develop their own credentials and 3) their own certifications standards.
+Through this international reciprocity system, reciprocal recognition of credentials will be established, thus allowing Indigenous workers to travel, work and share solutions to common issues across Indigenous cultures.